coronet/coronet-parent/README.md

 # coronet-parent
-Parent POM for Coronet projects
+The parent POM for Coronet projects.